11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 Should I pay off debt during a recession?

 Recessions are full of uncertainty, and they can affect everyone’s finances differently.
 It may be a good idea to pay off debt during a recession, particularly high-rate credit card debt.
-Before you act, however, it makes sense to get a clear picture of your overall financial health and job stability.
-For guidance on what to consider and how to put a plan into action, learn more about deciding whether to pay off credit card debt during a recession.
+But before you act, get a clear picture of your overall financial health and job stability.
+There are circumstances when it’s better to prioritize saving instead of repaying debt.